lxxcontinue/SSCOR/README.md

 ```
 - Run time: 93s (on a workstation with a NVIDIA RTX 3090 GPU)
 - The corrected result will be saved in: `./raw_image/fig2/result`

+We have uploaded a trained model and placed it in the [google drive](https://drive.google.com/file/d/1O31rcGqOYQrWWlmojE0F104opuvVYLGZ/view?usp=share_link).
+You can save it to './checkpoints/' to restore './raw_image/fig2/MPM_stripe_1.tif'

 ### Correct the synthetic stripes and out-of-focus artifacts on SRS image
 ```bash
 python restore.py --dataroot ./raw_image/fig4 --name SRS_out_of_focus --model sscor --image_name SRS_out_of_focus.tif --offset_size 100 --repeat 1